Smrtyan/smrtyan.github.io/_includes/about/en.md

 > Yet another man.

-Hi, I am *@smrtyan* , a student.
+Hi, I am ryan(*@smrtyan*) , a student.
 I now study at Dongguan University of Techonogy majoring in Computer Science and Technogy and will be graduated in 2020.
 I  enjoy the fun that open source code bringing to me.
 I like sports such as jogging and swimming.
 ##### my advantages

 - [x] always adapt to use search engine to increase effiency